 Peanuts may not always respond to rhizobium inoculation.
-The main reason for this is that there is an indigenous population of rhizobium called cowpea miscellany that is common to many native weeds.
+The main reason for this is that there is an indigenous population of rhizobium called cowpea miscellany that is common to many native plants.
 These organisms are potentially able to nodulate a crop of peanuts grown for the first time in a field.
 Peanuts are only moderately efficient in fixing and translocating atmospheric nitrogen (N).
-With soybean, as much as 80% of the plant N comes from the atmosphere while about 55% of the plant N needs of peanut are from N fixation.
-Calcium is important to nodulation, and maximum peanut root growth occurs at a pH of about

-7.3 while shoot growth, nodulation, and N fixation is best at a pH range of 5.9 to 6.3.
-An application of lime can improve the availability of Ca, Mg, and P and decrease aluminum toxicity.
+With soybean, as much as 80% of the plant N comes from the atmosphere while in peanut about 55% of the plant N needs are from N fixation.
+Calcium is important to nodulation.
+Maximum peanut root growth occurs at a pH of about 7.3 while shoot growth, nodulation, and N fixation are best at a pH range of 5.9 to 6.3.
 Inoculants may be applied to soils that have not had peanuts grown on them for several years or at all.
 In some cases inoculation can increase nodulation and in others little response may be noted.
 However, inoculants are cheap insurance in providing needed N for plant growth.
-Nitrogen fertilizer will not normally increase yields unless the N-fixing bacteria that live in nodules on the peanut roots are not present.
+Nitrogen fertilizer will not normally increase yields unless the N-fixing bacteria that live in nodules on the peanut roots are present.
 If needed, a commercial inoculant can be applied in the seed furrow at planting to provide the needed bacteria.